PayPal and worldwide shipping is available

 No.

-Next I begin to lay down some colour, trying to accurately capture what I am painting, paying close attention to the form, shadows, colour and feel of the element.
-If I am working in traditional realism, I will work in layers, allowing each layer to dry before beginning on the next session.
+Once I am happy with my sketch, I begin to lay down some colour, trying to accurately capture what I see before me, paying close attention to form, colours and light and shadow.
+If I am working in traditional realism, I will work in layers, allowing each layer to dry before beginning the next session.
 This method takes several days or weeks to complete a piece.
-Working in this way allows for the building up of form, and creates a painting that is rich in colour and depth.
-The more specific details of the method I use,is a mix of several classical techniques and my own experimentation (my secret sauce) that I have developed over the 25 years I have been painting.
+Working in this 'indirect' approach allows for a building up of form and creates a painting that is rich and full of depth.
+The more specific details of how I paint comes down to a mix of classical techniques and my own experimentation (my secret sauce) that I have developed over the 25 years I have been painting.

-If I am working Alla Prima, I tend to work more thickly with the paint and work intensely, often without breaks until the piece is complete.
+If I am working 'Alla prima', I tend to work more thickly with the paint and work intensely, often without breaks until the piece is finished.
 This allows the painting to have energy and vitality, with brush marks that map how the painting was created.
-This method is all about confidence.
-I have to have to know exactly what I want to achieve in each stroke, and lay it down as it needs to be, rather than reworking it again and again.
+I have to know exactly what I want to achieve in each stroke, and lay it down as it needs to be rather than reworking it several times.